Justin-Blu3berry/Pokemon_UCN/README.md

 # Pokemon Ultimate Custom Night (name TBD)
 Justin Wildman

-Last updated: 05/04/2026 @ 12:45 a.
+Last updated: 05/05/2026 @ 12:13 a.
-Current progress: Third character of twenty is essentially complete (TODO: test edge cases where Dragapult evolves while waiting at the door)
+Current progress: Third character completed, now creating template script for camera characters' scripts to be based on

 ## Project Overview
 This is the indie game I'm working on in my spare time (the title is likely to change before I get a release build ready).